on all US orders over $99.

 Everything from handshakes to door handles, light switches, elevator buttons, gasoline dispensers, money, mail, shopping carts, and more can become an infected surface to spread a virus.
 But, considering the average person touches their face 23 times per hour, according to a 2015 study, and touches their phone almost as much, frequently washing your hands thoroughly is a must.
 If you are immune compromised, wearing disposable nitrile gloves and some type of face mask to keep you from touching your nose and mouth may be a good idea.

-If you work with children or the general public, or plan to travel while these viruses are in full swing, I strongly suggest you consider this personal air purifier (use code ALG for a special discount) to help decontaminate your immediate breathing space.
+If you work with children or the general public, or plan to travel while these viruses are in full swing, I strongly suggest you consider this personal air purifier (use code ALG for a special discount) to decontaminate your immediate breathing space.
 Wearing a mask is great for keeping you from inoculating your nose and mouth with your hands, but testing is showing that unless you are wearing an N99 respirator, some virus particles are making their way through the mask material to be breathed in.
 This is why I feel a personal air purifier is the better choice, and it can be used in conjunction with a face mask.

 Vitamin C is so effective against viruses in general that a study has been launched in China using IV vitamin C to treat the illness.
 The results are already promising.
 This vitamin gets inside the cell and stimulates a reaction that kills the virus, then repairs cells and strengthens immunity.
-There is also some thought that the current pandemic is actually a passenger virus, being carried by a mycobacterium that’s similar to tuberculosis.
+There is also some thought that the pandemic virus is actually a passenger virus, being carried by a mycobacterium that’s similar to tuberculosis.
 Once the mycobacterium is eradicated the virus goes with it.

 Vitamin C is needed in doses of 10,000 to 20,000 milligrams per day in this case if you are high risk, elderly, or immunocompromised.
-I personally take and recommend UNI KEY Health’s Time-C (at least 1-2 pills 3 times daily) because its time released formula helps keep your levels of vitamin C consistently high throughout the day.
+I personally take and recommend UNI KEY Health’s Time-C (at least 1-2 pills 3 times daily) because its time released formula keeps your levels of vitamin C consistently high throughout the day.
 For my clients with Asian ancestry or for those who cannot swallow pills, I recommend the Vitality-C at 3 to 4 scoops per day to insure absorption at optimally high levels.
 IF loose bowels occur, the loading dose should be lowered until tolerable.

 Zinc has long been used and studied for its effectiveness in reducing the severity and length of viral illnesses.
 It does this by stopping the virus from replicating.
 Even if you regularly supplement with zinc, I suggest having zinc lozenges on hand.
 At the first sign of symptoms, lay down and let the zinc lozenge dissolve at the back of your throat, where common cold viruses live en masse.
 Do this up to 3 times daily.

 Last, but certainly not least, is Para-Key from UNI KEY Health.
 I have traveled extensively for years, spending countless hours on planes and other public transportation.
 We know that air travel is one of the main ways pandemic viruses spread across the world, so I have to believe I’ve been exposed to all manner of infectious illnesses over the years, yet I’ve remained healthy through it all.
 I give the credit for this to Para-Key – I won’t travel without it.
 I take it twice daily starting a few days before I leave on my trip, and continue taking it for at least a few days afterward.
-It’s also part of my seasonal detox and cleansing that I do to keep my colon healthy, and I’ve been taking it since the flu – and now this pandemic – have hit so close to where I live.
+It’s also part of my seasonal detox and cleansing that I do to keep my colon healthy, and I’ve been taking it since the flu – and now the pandemic virus – have hit so close to where I live.

 Delange JR, Langlois R, De Buyzere ML, Torck MA, “Vitamin C deficiency and scurvy are not only a dietary problem but are codetermined by the haptoglobin polymorphism,” Clinical Chemistry 2007 Aug;53(8):1397-400.